 Families are increasingly living mobile lifestyles.
 Internal and external relocation disputes are increasingly common following separation.
 If you or your former partner is looking to relocate your child it is key to take early legal advice and ensure the proper formalities are observed and permission is in place prior to any move.

 We also have experience and expertise in many more unusual areas of family law.
-If you would like to speak to us about your particular circumstances, please call Gail, Simon, Jeremy, Adam, Sue or Tricia on 01223 443333.
+If you would like to speak to us about your particular circumstances, please call Gail, Simon, Kathryn, Jeremy, Adam or Tricia on 01223 443333.

 How do you want to do this?